monic-co/blog/src/pages/introducing-the-pact-analysis-tools/index.md

 "h'; DROP TABLE 'users"
 ```

-Indeed, if we substitute the suggested string, we get the program `query ("SELECT msg FROM msgs where topicid='h'; DROP TABLE 'users'")` which would query for topic "h" and then delete the users table!
+Indeed, if we substitute the suggested string, we get the program `query ("SELECT msg FROM msgs where topicid='h'; DROP TABLE 'users'")`, a [classic SQL injection](https://xkcd.com/327/).

 This was a simplified example, but follows the same fundamental approach as the Pact analysis tool.
+The complete example is available [in the sbv repo](https://github.com/LeventErkok/sbv/blob/bfc6c80fe4e4546ba26a1bd045e87b88e973f7f4/Documentation/SBV/Examples/Strings/SQLInjection.hs).

 ### The smt-lib 2 output

 It's almost hard to believe that the above code was all to build a set of constraints.
 This is because SBV exposes a very high level interface which does most of the heavy lifting.

-Let's log the low-level interaction with z3 to understand what's happening.
+To get a better understanding of what Z3 is actually doing, let's log the low-level interaction between SBV and Z3.

 ```
 [GOOD] ; --- literal constants ---